autodesk-platform-services/aps-aecdatamodel-samples/ElementGroupValidation.md

-## Design Validation Sample Workflow
+## ElementGroup Validation Sample Workflow

 Validating data property names, units and types used across designs in a project is a valuable QA/QC process that can now be automated using the AEC CIM APIs.